Layusmen/Image_Recongition_with_ResNet50/README.md

-# Electrical and Electronic Component Detection Using YOLOv5
+# Image Recongition with ResNet50